How to Care for A Cracked Tooth in an Emergency

 Cracks happen when the enamel is weakened and breaks.
 Enamel can become brittle and susceptible to cracking with age, poor oral hygiene, and even genetics.
 When undue pressure is put on our teeth they can crack, when the enamel is compromised this can happen very easily.
 Biting down on hard things, such as wayward nut shells, utensils, bones, and ice can easily add pressure to a tooth and cause a crack.
 Another major reason dental cracks occur is because people insist on using their teeth when a tool would do a better job.
 Using your teeth to open packages, or for anything other than eating can increase your risk of cracking a tooth significantly.
 This holiday season if you can remember only one thing, remember to use scissors when appropriate and only use your teeth to chew.

-Preventing Cracked Teeth
+Preventing Fractured and Cracked Teeth

 While there are circumstances you could never foresee that can crack your tooth, like taking a football to the face in your traditional after-dinner family scrimmage, there are things you can do make sure your teeth are as strong as possible.
 You can prevent weak teeth by maintaining your daily oral health routine.
 By brushing your teeth for two minutes twice daily and flossing once each day, you can remove the bacteria that weakens your enamel every day.
 Chewing xylitol gum after meals is another way you can remove the sugar and acids from your teeth during the day to keep your enamel as healthy as possible.
 Strong enamel can resist most causes of cracks, so by keeping your enamel strong every day you can help prevent cracks in your teeth and ruining your holiday.